 For some, the solution is the “safe snack box,” a stash of safe snacks that parents of an allergic child will provide for times when unsafe food is served in the classroom.

 I’ve never been a fan.
 At my house, if we have four popsicles left and five kids playing, we don’t serve the treats.
 We would never dream of excluding a child like that, but in classrooms across America, exclusion is the rule.
 In fact, we plan ahead for it.
 When a teacher asks for a “safe snack box”, you can be sure that your child’s allergens will be served in that classroom.

 I believe that if a teacher chooses to serve edible treats in the classroom, they should be safe for the child with food allergies.

 I was reminded of how hard this can be in practice when speaking to Amy Roseland, a mother from Iowa.
-Her 7-year-old, Max, nearly died a few years ago when he was 7, after a forbidden snack landed on his plate at a classroom party in December 2011, even though she had earlier given the OK to the only food that was supposed to be served.
+Her son Max, nearly died a few years ago when he was 7, after a forbidden snack landed on his plate at a classroom party.
+This was despite the fact that she had earlier given the OK to the only food that was supposed to be served.

 School administrators are responsible for food that is served in the classroom regardless of who buys or bakes it, so start with the teacher or principal.
 Don’t try to work out accommodations with other parents and event organizers.
 These are untrained adults who may have no clue about cross-contamination, label reading or the special dietary needs of the class.